MeteoSwiss/opendata/README.md

 [Here](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md) you'll find information about data granularity, structure and update cycle, time stamps and time intervals as well as on column separators, decimal dividers and missing values.

 ### Staying up to Date
-For **operational status**,
+For operational status,
 - **see** [Download API Status & Contact](https://github.com/MeteoSwiss/opendata-status/blob/main/README.md) *[upcoming]*

 geo.admin.ch's download service will not be subject to big breaking changes, because it adheres to the OGC STAC API standard.
 Our partner [swisstopo](https://www.swisstopo.admin.ch/en) continuously develops and improves it, so minor changes and bug fixes might change the behavior of the API.
 If you suspect your integration has broken due to changed behavior,
 - **check** [release notes](..) *[upcoming]* where swisstopo announces released changes that might affect your integration.

-In the event of malfunctions at land-based stations,
+In the event of malfunctions at ground-based stations,
 - **check** for [interruptions in data availability](https://www.meteoswiss.admin.ch/services-and-publications/applications/data-availability.html).

 We keep interested parties and users up to date on our plans and changes: